grahamedgecombe/arc/README.markdown

 Thomas Haller, who submitted this fix to the GRUB mailing list, also provided a [diff and some more information][grub-fix].
-It is also in the [Bazaar repository][grub-fix-bzr] and therefore this step won't be necessary with future versions of GRUB.
-I believe it is no longer necessary in GRUB 2.00 and above.
+It is also in the [Bazaar repository][grub-fix-bzr] and therefore this step is not necessary for GRUB 2.00 and above.

 License
 -------